Skip to main content

 clawker <noun> <verb>container ls, volume rm, image build

-Top-level shortcuts: init, build, run, start, config check, monitor *, loop *, version Management commands: container, volume, network, image, project, worktree
+Top-level shortcuts: init, build, run, start, generate, monitor *, version Management commands: container, volume, network, image, project, worktree, firewall, controlplane, auth, settings, skill

 Multi-Agent Operations